Formatting rows via C#¶

 GetRange() method that we can use to interact with it in Excel.
 Let's use it to change the background color of all rows in Excel where the

 salaries .Where(s => s.TotalPay > 500000) //find rows .ForEach(s => s.GetRange().Interior.ColorIndex = 38) //modify formatting

 Here's what the result looks like:

 The result is fine, but this way of formatting rows (one-by-one) can be slow, especially if there are thousands of rows to format.

 If we're applying the same formatting to many rows, we can get much better performance by using the

 Format extension method that is defined for

 //bulk formatting (takes ~0.7s for 50k rows) salaries .Where(s => s.Id % 2 == 1) .Take(50000) .Format(rng => rng.Interior.ColorIndex = 32)

-Format method uses a few optimizations to minimize the number of calls to Excel, while still achieving the same result.
+Format method uses several optimizations to minimize the number of calls to Excel, while still achieving the same result.
 This makes it about 10x faster compared to row-by-row formatting (in this example ~0.7s instead of ~6.5s for 50k rows).

-In the previous example, we applied a color to one group of rows.
+In the previous example, we applied a color to a single group of rows.
 We can also process multiple groups of rows in the same query.
 For example, let's apply a color based on TotalPay brackets:

 int binSize = 20000; Random rnd = new Random(); salaries .GroupBy(g => ((int)g.TotalPay / binSize) * binSize) //create bins .ForEach(g=> g.Format(r=>r.Interior.ColorIndex = rnd.Next(1,49))) //apply a color to each group